GuodongXie/docmt-memnn/README.md

 hg clone https://bitbucket.org/eigen/eigen/ -r 346ecdb

 A modified version of latest DyNet is already included (e.g., dynet folder).
 Please note that this is an older version and if the code is run with a new version some modifications may need to be made.

+# CPU build

+Compiling to execute on a CPU is as follows

+mkdir build_cpu
+cd build_cpu
+cmake .. -DEIGEN3_INCLUDE_DIR=eigen [-DBoost_NO_BOOST_CMAKE=ON]
+make -j 2

+Boost note.
+The "-DBoost_NO_BOOST_CMAKE=ON" can be optional but if you have a trouble of boost-related build error(s), adding it will help to overcome.

+MKL support.
+If you have Intel's MKL library installed on your machine, you can speed up the computation on the CPU by:

+cmake .. -DEIGEN3_INCLUDE_DIR=EIGEN [-DBoost_NO_BOOST_CMAKE=ON] -DMKL=TRUE -DMKL_ROOT=MKL

+substituting in different paths to EIGEN and MKL if you have placed them in different directories.

+This will build the 3 binaries

+build_cpu/src/docmt-memnn
+build_cpu/src/sentrnnlm